Local Media Fest

 Audience Track: Audience Experiments from the FIMS Lab

 Three participants in LMA’s Family and Independent Media Sustainability Lab, or FIMS Lab, share valuable learnings and impacts from experiments their companies conducted to drive audience and revenue.
 Additionally, a variety of the Lab’s key takeaways will be highlighted.
-Presenter: Chase Heatherly, chief revenue officer, The Post and Courier, Charleston, S.C.
+Presenter: Chase Heatherly, chief revenue officer, Georges Media Group, Clint Schroeder, president & corporate publisher, Hagadone Communications Hagadone Media Newspaper Groups, Bruce Potter, chief operating officer, Rappahannock Media LLC, InsideNoVa.
 Moderator: John Humenik, chief strategy and operations officer, Local Media Association

 Pilolli